mercadopago/devsite-docs/guides/online-payments/subscriptions/integration.en.md

 >
 > Key concepts
 >
 > Do you have questions about what a plan or other concept is?
-Keep the <a href="https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/subscriptions/introduction" target="_blank">key concepts</a> handy to review them when needed.
+Keep the [key concepts](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/subscriptions/introduction) handy to review them when needed.

 ## Subscriptions with an associated plan